 Why would I bug-out?

-It seems like more and more often we hear about the latest devastating natural disasters around the globe and you realize it CAN happen, it HAS happened and at some point it COULD happen in your town.
+It seems like more and more often we hear about the latest devastating natural disasters around the globe and you realize it CAN happen, it HAS happened and at some point, it COULD happen in your town.

 Selecting a Bug Out Bag

 A BOB can be a simple backpack, which is sturdy enough to hold the contents without tearing the seams.
 My BOB is a Patagonia Bag with a padded compartment for a laptop.
-If I was to buy another one I would look at the Solargopack or BirkSun bags with built in solar panels for charging your electronics.
+If I was to buy another one I would look at the Solargopack or BirkSun bags with built-in solar panels for charging your electronics.

 If you really want something seriously sturdy then get a framed bag.
 Check out the supply closet for BOB’s I find promising.

 After you purchase your BOB, DON’T remove the tags.
-Load it up with your supplies, put it on and go for walk or simply wear it around the house for a few hours.
+Load it up with your supplies, put it on, and go for a walk or wear it around the house for a few hours.
 Does it feel sturdy?
 Is it comfortable?
 If not, return it and try another style.
 If it does work for you, take the tags off and you’re done until you need it or replace the contents.